docupike/docs/docs/user/usecases/ipam.md

 [![TEXT](/img/screenshots/ipam/sec-overview.png)](/img/screenshots/ipam/sec-overview.png)

-The overview for a `Network` will display the usage detail details for the selected network, a donut chart and the IP addresses.
+The overview for a `Network` will display the usage detail details for the selected network, a Donut chart and the IP addresses.

 [![TEXT](/img/screenshots/ipam/net-overview.png)](/img/screenshots/ipam/net-overview.png)